-Whether a random, passing thought or a desperate plan to avoid a painful situation, to contemplate ending your life is a serious matter.
+Whether a random, passing thought or a desperate plan to avoid a painful situation, contemplating ending your life is a serious matter.

-You see, the universe is intelligent and so are we because we are a product of it.
-This natural intelligence is always operating, only sometimes, we like what it is telling us, and other times, we don’t.
-When we like it, we feel happy, light, and strong.
-Our life has meaning and purpose.
-When we don’t, we feel sad, lost, disconnected.
-But beneath our despair may lie anger and bitterness.
+You see, the universe is intelligent and so are we because we are a product of the universe.
+This natural intelligence is always operating, only sometimes, we like what it is telling us and sometimes we don’t.
+When we like it, we feel happy, light, and strong—our life has meaning and purpose.
+And when we don’t, we feel sad, lost, disconnected, and beneath our despair may lie anger and bitterness.

 It’s frightening when your own natural intelligence is telling you to die, but it’s not abandoning you and you’re not going crazy.
-Your deep mind is doing exactly what it’s supposed to do: it’s telling you that your approach to life is no longer working.
+Your deep mind is doing exactly what it’s supposed to do.
+It’s telling you your approach to life is no longer working.

-Who you believe you are—your ego identity is based on the experiences you had growing up, the way people treated you, the stories you read, and the stories you told yourself.
+Who you think you are—your ego-identity—is based on the experiences you had growing up—the way people treated you, the stories you read, and the stories you told yourself.
 From this, you formed a concept of yourself and the world.
-You fashioned dreams, ambitions, and hopes for the kind of life you wanted, and you imagined how happy you’d be once you reached your goals.
+You fashioned dreams, ambitions, and hopes for the kind of life you wanted and imagined how happy you’d be once you reached your goals.
 But all of this is merely your socially constructed self—your imagined, metaphysical self.
 It’s not who you really are; it’s not your true self.

 Your true self is what remains after you strip away your name, beliefs, and possessions.
 It is who you are before words, images, and stories.

-Normally, these two views—what you imagine and what is—overlap and you can live in that overlap.
+Normally, these two views—what you imagine and what is—overlap and you can live in the overlap.
 Things aren’t perfect, but you get by and may even thrive.